iotshaman/shaman-cli/README.md

 *Note: All paths should be relative to the solution file*

 ### Project Specs
-Some project types (for specific environments) allow you to provide "specs" to further customize the auto-generated source code.
+Some project templates (for specific environments) allow you to provide "specs" to further customize the auto-generated source code.
 For more information regarding project specs, please refer to the [project templates](https://github.com/iotshaman/shaman-cli/tree/main/templates) documentation.

 ### Transformations
-Some project types (for specific environments) allow you to perform "transformations" on the auto-generated source code, to create custom source code during initial scaffolding.
+Some project templates (for specific environments) allow you to perform "transformations" on the auto-generated source code, to create custom source code during initial scaffolding.
 For example, you can use a transformation to automatically write "data context" composition for a server project (that depends on a database library).
 For more information regarding project transformations, please refer to the [project templates](https://github.com/iotshaman/shaman-cli/tree/main/templates) documentation.

 ## CLI Reference